a picture of Barbara Diehl

 Editor

-Marc Alan Di Martino is a Pushcart-nominated poet, translator and author of the collections Still Life with City (Pski's Porch, 2022) and Unburial (Kelsay, 2019).
-His work appears in Rattle, Rust + Moth, THINK, Tinderbox, Valparaiso Poetry Review and many other journals and anthologies.
+Marc Alan Di Martino is the author of the collections Love Poem with Pomegranate (Ghost City, 2023), Still Life with City (Pski's Porch, 2022), and Unburial (Kelsay, 2019).
+His poems and translations appear in Rattle, IAMB, Palette Poetry, and many other journals and anthologies.
+His work has been nominated for both the Pushcart Prize and Best of the Net.
+His first book of translation, Day Lasts Forever: Selected Poems of Mario dell'Arco, is published by World Poetry Books (2024).
 A native Marylander, he has lived in Italy since 2003.
 Read more at marcalandimartino.com.

 a picture of Marcie Roman